J2-2/MarbleCurves/README.md

 Marble Curves is a Unity package that provides a node based system for creating 3D curves.
 Included in this document are installation instructions, links to some video tutorials and a user manual.

 ## Installation
-To install Marble Curves, on github go to Code>Download Zip to download a zip file containing the unity package then extract the contents.
+To install Marble Curves, on github choose the desired version from the [Releases](https://github.com/J2-2/MarbleCurves/releases) and download the .unitypackage file.
 Then in Unity go to Assets>Import Package>Custom package then selected the .unitypackage file in the newly extracted files.
 Now an option for the Marble Curves Window should appear in the Tool tab in Unity.

 ## Video Tutorials